 The Critical Role of Culture in Employer Branding4 min read.

-Employer branding is everything the world believes about your company, from the inside out.
-Your employer brand reputation plays an important role in many facets of your business — especially when it comes to attracting the right talent.
+Employer branding and culture is everything the world believes about your company, from the inside out.
+How culture impacts employer brand plays an important role in many facets of your business — especially when it comes to attracting the right talent.

-But here’s the truth: Too many companies never do anything strategic to build their employer branding.
+But here’s the truth: Too many companies never do anything strategic to build their employer branding or align their culture and employer brand.
 This puts them at a huge disadvantage.
-When they thoughtfully create and cultivate their employer brand, however, they see transformative results.
+However, they see transformative results when they thoughtfully create and cultivate their employer brand.

 The Importance of Culture